siddharthmudgal/FieldWorkforce/Loktra/Readme.md

 ## Instructions to run the program

 Environment Setup (for windows):
-•	Make sure JDK is installed and %JAVA_HOME% is set to it.
+1. Make sure JDK is installed and %JAVA_HOME% is set to it.
-•	Create a folder named “Project” in any directory.
+2. Create a folder named “Project” in any directory.
-•	Copy paste the following file in this folder o	Loktra.jar
+3. Copy paste the following file in this folder
+..*	Loktra.jar

-•	Open command prompt to the path “/Project”.
+4. Open command prompt to the path “/Project”.
-•	Run below commands to run
+5. Run below commands to run
-o	“java -jar Loktra.jar 680131659347”
+..*	“java -jar Loktra.jar 680131659347”
-o	“java -jar Loktra.jar”
+..*	“java -jar Loktra.jar”
-•	Run below commands to run the Unit Test Cases o	“java -cp Loktra.jar LoktraTest.ReverseHashProblemTestsRun.java”
+6. Run below commands to run the Unit Test Cases
+.*	“java -cp Loktra.jar LoktraTest.ReverseHashProblemTestsRun.java”